Table of Contents

 Earthquakes in India

-Earthquakes in India mainly happen due to the Indian tectonic plate is colliding into the Eurasian plate.
-The peninsular region of India is usually stable but sometimes earthquakes occur on the edges of smaller plates.
-For example the 1967 Koyna earthquake and the 1993 Latur earthquake happened in these areas.
+Earthquakes in India mainly occur when the Indian tectonic plate collides with the Eurasian plate.
+The peninsular region of India is usually stable, but sometimes earthquakes occur on the edges of smaller plates.
+For example, the 1967 Koyna earthquake and the 1993 Latur earthquake happened in these areas.

 India is divided into four seismic zones (II, III, IV, V) based on the level of seismicity: